 Virtual ADHD Symposium featuring Dr. Ross Greene

-Changing the Lens of Support for Our Children
+Changing the Lens of Support for Children with ADHD

 Ross W. Greene, Ph.D., is the New York Times bestselling author of the influential books The Explosive Child, Lost at School, Lost and Found, and Raising Human Beings.
 Dr. Greene was on the faculty at Harvard Medical School for over 20 years, and is now founding director of the non-profit Lives in the Balance, which provides a vast array of free, web-based resources.
 He has appeared in a wide range of media, including The Oprah Show, Good Morning America, The Morning Show, National Public Radio, Mother Jones magazine, The Atlantic, The Washington Post, The Chicago Tribune, and the Boston Globe.
 Dr. Greene lectures and consults widely throughout the world and lives in Portland, Maine.

 Sarah L. Chagnon, M.D., Medical Director, Autism Diagnostic Clinic, Neurology Director, Neonatal Brain Institute, CHKD

 Best practices and tips on how to best manage your child's medication management over the summer months.

 Encouraging Executive Functioning

 J.D.
 Ball, Ph.D., ABPP, Professor Emeritus, Psychiatry and Behavioral Sciences, EVMS